top of page

 Outside the Nahum Guttman Museum

-Aharon Chelouche was originally from Algeria.
-In addition to his house, he erected an adjoining synagogue.
-His two sons owned a store, and then a factory for building supplies.
-They were also contractors for many of the homes in Neve Tzedek.
-Shimon Rokach was a community leader and very much involved in charitable ventures.
+Shimon Rokach was a community leader and was very much involved in charitable ventures.
 His colleague, Sephardi Chief Rabbi Ya’akov Meir, had this to say about his friend after his passing away: “I remember when the departed was able to celebrate the first house he erected in Neveh Tzedek, having been the first to plunge the stake into that hill of sand, in the desolation of the wilderness – which he removed – and a stake for all the surrounding neighborhoods.
 How happy he was, and how he laughed with joy!
 When I asked him, “My friend Shimon, what is the meaning of this laughter?”, he answered with radiant, beaming countenance: “How could I not laugh and be happy, having been privileged to add another settlement to a desolate land, despite our opponents who strove with all their power to impede my way?”
 The departed then prophesied: “Now I look ahead, and it is not far off: around this settlement of ours there now will multiply new settlements and neighborhoods, and we will be able to establish for ourselves a purely Jewish center,” and his good heart saw correctly, for is not Tel Aviv the scion of Neveh Tzedek?
 Who knows, if there had been no Neveh Tzedek, whether we would have even Tel Aviv and its suburbs?”

 Neve Tzedek thrived.
 A station for a railway connecting Jaffa and Jerusalem was built close by in 1892 and this provided a boost to the neighborhood.
-By the 1920s, it was attracting artists, writers, and intellectuals, particularly because of its low price of housing compared to Tel Aviv, and it became a hub of Jewish cultural and intellectual life.
+By the 1920s, the neighborhood was attracting artists, writers, and intellectuals, particularly because of its low price of housing compared to Tel Aviv, and it became a hub of Jewish cultural and intellectual life.
 Among its residents were the poet Chaim Nachman Bialik, the painter Nahum Gutman and the writer Shmuel Yosef Halevi Czaczkes.
 Czaczkes later changed his name to Shmuel Yosef Agnon and is best known by his Hebrew acronym Shai Agnon.

 However, from the 1950s onwards as the city of Tel Aviv moved northwards, the neighborhood began a slow decay.
 Many of the houses were abandoned and over time were close to collapse.
 However, due in large part to the Suzanne Dellal Center establishing itself here and renovating deserted school buildings, the neighborhood experienced a renaissance beginning in the 1980s.
 It is now one of the most fashionable and expensive suburbs of Tel Aviv.